Top 15 Ancient Roman Triumphal Arches

 6. Arco dei Gavi – Verona, Veneto, Italy

 Verona, a city in northern Italy’s Veneto Region, is famous for its plethora of Roman Architecture.
-While the Ancient Roman Amphitheater of Verona might be the cities most famous site from antiquity, the Arco de Gavi also shows how important Verona was back in ancient times.
+While the Ancient Roman Amphitheater of Verona might be the city’s most famous site from antiquity, the Arco de Gavi also shows how important Verona was back in ancient times.
 The arch was built during the 1st century CE, and it was paid for by a noble family that lived in that part of Italy.
 The arch was built along a major road connecting Verona with other Italian cities such as Cremona and Genoa.

 7. Arch of Septimius Severus – Leptis Magna, Khoms, Libya